 For numeric fields, click the "Graph Values" button (5) to switch to a graph of that field.

-- Alert - create a new alerting rule, which will trigger if the graph value goes above or below a level you specify.
+- Save as Alert: Creates a new alerting rule, which will trigger if the number of matches to your current search goes above or below a level you specify.

 - Save to Dashboard: Adds this graph to an existing dashboard, or create a new dashboard with this search.